The Real New Testament Church

 God had planned beforehand to form the nation through a series of interrelated covenants.
 They included the unconditional Abrahamic Covenant, the conditional Mosaic Covenant, and the unconditional Davidic Covenant.
 Collectively, they have been referred to as the Old Covenant.

 The representation of God on earth through the nation of Israel endured from Moses to King Zedekiah (1446BC to 586BC).
-However, national disobedience to the conditional stipulations of the Mosaic Covenant resulted in the suspension of Israel from the covenant plan of God and their privileged role of kingdom representation.
+National disobedience to the conditional stipulations of the Mosaic Covenant eventually resulted in the suspension of Israel from the covenant plan of God and their privileged role of kingdom representation.

 The suspension of Israel from the covenant plan of God was temporary.
 “For the gifts and the calling of God are irrevocable.”
-(Romans 11:29) Their irrevocability is not related to disobedient human conduct but to the unconditional covenant promises of God.
+(Romans 11:29) Their irrevocability was not conditioned on Israel's obedience but to the unconditional covenant promises of God.

 By design, the stipulations of the Abrahamic and Davidic covenants would be fulfilled through the future, unconditional promise of Israel’s New covenant.
-The unconditional fulfillment of God’s covenantal promises to national Israel was guaranteed by the blood of the Eternal Covenant.
+The unconditional fulfillment of the promises of the New Covenant was guaranteed by the blood of the Eternal Covenant.
 As a result, Israel’s future restoration to covenant plan and kingdom citizenship is indisputable.

 Indeed, the Bible reveals a period in the future when Israel will become a nation whose greatness is unparalleled in history.
-Shortly after His return to earth, the Messiah will assemble national Israel as one nation, restore them to covenant relationship through the unconditional New Covenant, and commission them to represent Him on earth.
+Shortly after His return to earth, the Messiah will reestablish national Israel as one nation, restore it to covenant relationship through the initiation of the unconditional New Covenant, and commission it to represent Him on earth.
 (Isaiah 54:5-7; 60:1-22; Jeremiah 30-31; Ezekiel 20:33-38; 37:24-28; Daniel 9:24-27; Acts 1:6; Romans 11; et al.)

 Vertical Divider